eslint-functional/eslint-plugin-functional/docs/rules/no-conditional-statement.md

 #### `true`

-The optional allows conditional statements but only if all defined branches end with a return statement.
+The optional allows conditional statements but only if all defined branches end with a return statement or other terminal.
 This allows early escapes to be used.

 ```js